 Twin Cities Housing Market Predictions for 2014

-Predictions for the 2014 Twin Cities Housing Market continue to be optimistic for continued growth, but at a more moderate pace than the previous year as the real estate market and the broader economy continues to improve.
-We can expect Minneapolis-St. Paul Metro home values to continue to rise from 4-6% in the coming year and although interest rates are on the upswing, they are still historically low and expected to bounce around between 4-5% for most of the remaining year.
-Foreclosure numbers continue to decline, and Minnesota with a low 7% foreclosure inventory, will contribute to sustainable home values.
-Almost 2 months into the year we see a stable housing market emerging as we head into the last month of the quarter.
-What trends are likely to emerge as we head into the spring thaw and what will that mean for buyers and sellers?
+Predictions for the 2014 Twin Cities Housing Market continue to be optimistic for continued growth, but at a more moderate pace than the previous year as the real estate market and the broader economy improve.
+We can expect Minneapolis-St. Paul Metro home values to continue to rise from 4-6% in the coming year, and although interest rates are on the upswing, they are still historically low and expected to bounce around between 4-5% for most of the remaining year.
+Foreclosure numbers continue to decline, and Minnesota will contribute to sustainable home values with a meager 7% foreclosure inventory.
+Almost two months into the year, we see a stable housing market emerging as we head into the last month of the quarter.
+What trends are likely to occur as we run into the spring thaw, and what will that mean for buyers and sellers?

 Good news for sellers

 • Low inventory of property for sale, especially in the early part of the year, lead to increased home values

 • As home prices continue to rise, more homeowners will emerge from the "underwater status" and be inspired to put their homes up for sale

 • Inventories of existing homes for sale expected to remain tight

 • Former homeowners who suffered a foreclosure or short sales will be able to buy homes as they become eligible for financing

 • The current market conditions are presently more favorable to sellers

 • Continued low-interest mortgage rates will make homeownership affordable